- November 8, 2018

 These people have to execute a really difficult process every day.
 It’s an emotionally and physically difficult role.
 Marketing can and should be doing what it can to make things easier and more productive.

 Content is a clear place to add value.
 And great content—content that works in sales conversations—begins with purchase intent insights into markets, buyers and customers.
 So marketers need to mine insights and then build from that to develop content that enables sales.

 This is a big part of how our clients leverage the value in our market coverage and the purchase intent data that is derived from it.

 So if your content engine is focused mostly on getting people into the top of the funnel, you might need to spend more time in the next year working on helping sales succeed more at moving people through the pipeline.
 That is content-enabled selling.

-content enablement, content for sales, content marketing, content-enabled selling, marketing enablement, sales enablement
+B2B marketing, content enablement, content for sales, content marketing, sales enablement